phouse512/games/games/_posts/2016-11-23-m2k-smash-summit.md

 that can't be tracked with the statistics I've gathered.

-For the purpose of this analysis, we'll look at occurrences when the stock count goes to 4-3, 3-2, 2-1 and the other player has less than 50%.
+For the purpose of this analysis, we'll look at occurrences when the stock count goes to 4-3, 3-2, 2-1 and the attacking player has less than 50%.
 This analysis also does not include the inverse, when Mew2King goes up by a stock against his opponent.

 In this tournament, there were 11 total situations where M2K went down by 1 stock and his opponent had less than 50%.
-These 11 moments happened across 7 total sets, so in 2 sets, M2K went down 4-3, tied it, then went down 3-2, and tied it one more time at 2-2 before going down 2-1.
+These 11 moments happened across 7 total sets.
+In 2 sets, M2K went down 4-3, tied it, then went down 3-2, and tied it one more time at 2-2 before going down 2-1.
 Of these 7 matches, his win percentage is __28.57%__, which is not too surprising.
 For those two times that he was able to pull off the win, the first time[^2] he went down by a stock was on the 4-4 even stock.
 If the first time he went down by a stock was at a count of __3-3 or 2-2__, Mew2King was *not* able to comeback and pull out the win.

-In both of those sets where he went down by a stock multiple times, his win percentage was 50%, so nothing indicative.
+In both of those sets where he went down by a stock and tied multiple times, his win percentage was 50%, so nothing indicative.
 As I collect more data, I'm curious to find out whether or not that number will change.